gabrieljablonski/dgg-chat-bot/README.md

 the command being processed.
 There's also `reply_multine()`, which does what the name suggests.
 Expect a small delay (~200-500 ms) between messages, since they'd get throttled otherwise.

+## Authentication

+Check the [authentication section](https://github.com/gabrieljablonski/dgg-chat#authentication) in the `dgg-chat` package description.

 ## Extra Features

-This framework being built on top of the `dgg_chat` package, its functionality is exposed through the `chat` attribute of the `DGGChatBot` class.
+This framework being built on top of the `dgg-chat` package, its functionality is exposed through the `chat` attribute of the `DGGChatBot` class.
 So you can also use decorators to handle different events in chat, like with `chat.on_chat_message()` and `chat.on_user_joined()`, as well as get access to the `chat.send_whisper()` method, specially useful when you need to send a whisper not as an immediate reply (e.g.: a command that does something for a longer amount of time and sends a message when it is done).

-For more details, go check out the [`dgg_chat` documentation](https://github.com/gabrieljablonski/dgg-chat).
+For more details, go check out the [`dgg-chat` documentation](https://github.com/gabrieljablonski/dgg-chat).